 A Cautionary Tale For the Role of Expert Evidence at Trial

-Regarding the evidence of defence emergency medicine expert Dr. David Boushy, the trial judge found that his testimory amounted to splitting hairs, he gave inconsistent answers, and the judge was astonished by his testimony.
-Notably, the trial judge adopted the argument made by plaintiffs’ counsel that Dr. Boushy refused “to make obvious concessions” and had “taken on the role of advocate”.
+Regarding the evidence of defence emergency medicine expert Dr. B, the trial judge found that his testimony amounted to splitting hairs, he gave inconsistent answers, and the judge was astonished by his testimony.
+Notably, the trial judge adopted the argument made by plaintiffs’ counsel that Dr. B refused “to make obvious concessions” and had “taken on the role of advocate”.

-The defence Orthopaedic expert was Dr. C. Bruce Paitich.
-The trial judge found his “performance as an expert witness deplorable”.
-Dr. Paitich’s evidence was contradicated by some of the very literature he quoted in his own written reports.
-His testimony was non-responsive to simple questions, he refused to admit obvious statements, and gave answers that made no sense in light of the opinions he provided in his own reports.
+The defence Orthopaedic expert was Dr. P. The trial judge found his “performance as an expert witness deplorable”.
+Dr. P’s evidence was contradicted by some of the very literature he quoted in his own written reports.
+His testimony was non-responsive to simple questions, he refused to admit obvious statements and gave answers that made no sense in light of the opinions he provided in his own reports.

 This important case, Fortune-Ozoike v.
 Wal-Mart Canada Corp., 2023 ONSC 421, should be seen as a cautionary tale for medical experts who fail to understand and respect their role in the fair administration of justice.
 Further, lawyers acting for parties on both sides of medical malpractice cases need to be reminded of the proper role that experts play in the trial process.